-This section provides financial aid and related information for students enrolled in clock-hour certificate programs offered through Workforce Development & Continuing Education (12-month and part-time Practical Nursing program, 9-month Medical Assistant program, and 6-month Administrative Medical Assistant program)
+This section provides financial aid and related information for students enrolled in clock-hour certificate programs offered through Workforce Development.
+This includes the 12-month and part-time Practical Nursing program, 12-month Paramedic certificate program, 9-month Medical Assistant program, and 6-month Administrative Medical Assistant program.

 Types of Aid

-Students in clock-hour certificate programs may qualify for the Federal Pell Grant, Federal Direct Subsidized/Unsubsidized Loan and Federal Direct Parent PLUS Loan; as well as a private alternative loan.
-Students in clock-hour programs are ineligible for Pennsylvania Higher Education Assistance Agency (PHEAA) State Grants, because the programs are less than two calendar years in length.
+Students in clock-hour certificate programs may qualify for the Federal Pell Grant, PA-TIP (for nursing students), Federal Direct Subsidized/Unsubsidized Loan and Federal Direct Parent PLUS Loan; as well as a private alternative loan.
+Students in clock-hour programs are ineligible for PA State Grants from PHEAA (Pennsylvania Higher Education Assistance Agency), because the programs are less than two calendar years and 60 weeks in length.
 To be considered for aid, students must complete a Penn College Financial Aid Authorization (FAA) and a Free Application for Federal Student Aid (FAFSA) for the appropriate financial aid year.
-Students in the Nursing Programs can apply for the North Campus Practical Nursing Scholarship by contacting staff at the Penn College at Wellsboro.

 Academic Programs and Academic Year

-All clock-hour certificate programs must have an academic year with a minimum length of 15 weeks and 600 clock hours, in order for students to be eligible to receive federal financial aid.
+All clock-hour certificate programs must have a minimum length of 15 weeks and 600 clock hours, in order for students to be eligible to receive federal financial aid.
 Students are considered attending on a full-time basis if they attend class at least 24 hours per week.
 The following Penn College’s clock hour programs are equal to or exceed these minimums.

 - Medical Assistant 9-Month Program – Academic year = 960 hours, 960 total clock hours